asma1munshi/hello-world/README.md

 # hello-world
-Hi, peple of the world.
+Hi, people of the world.
 This is a Robot coming from space
 The name is PK